Language Scent: Exploring Cross-Language Information Navigation: Related Work

-While there is an abundance of work on underlying cross-lingual retrieval algorithms \cite{hull1996QueryingLanguagesDictionarybaseda, peters2012MultilingualInformationRetrieval}, there is limited work on \rev{user-facing} multilingual information seeking \rev{tools and systems}.
-One such line of work primarily focuses on supporting query reformulation \cite{fuQueryReformulationPatterns2017, steichen2021HowMultilingualUsersa}, \rev{for example by automatically adapting imperfect user queries into more effective versions \cite{sun2023CLQRCrossLingualEnhanced}.} \rev{Another line examines how to design search result page UI to organize results from multiple languages effectively \cite{chuTranSearchMultilingualSearch2017, lingComparativeUserStudy2018, steichenMultilingualNewsSearch2023}.
+While there is an abundance of work on underlying cross-lingual retrieval algorithms \cite{hull1996QueryingLanguagesDictionarybaseda, peters2012MultilingualInformationRetrieval}, there is limited work on {user-facing} multilingual information seeking {tools and systems}.
+One such line of work primarily focuses on supporting query reformulation \cite{fuQueryReformulationPatterns2017, steichen2021HowMultilingualUsersa}, {for example by automatically adapting imperfect user queries into more effective versions \cite{sun2023CLQRCrossLingualEnhanced}.} {Another line examines how to design search result page UI to organize results from multiple languages effectively \cite{chuTranSearchMultilingualSearch2017, lingComparativeUserStudy2018, steichenMultilingualNewsSearch2023}.
 Neither supports the strategic navigation across languages.
-Our system, \sys{}, fills this gap by designing around language scent, providing a tool that enables users to more consciously and meaningfully leverage information from multiple languages. }
+Our system, \sys{}, \rev{fills this gap by supporting language-scent-guided information navigation, helping users better explore information from multiple languages.} }

-\rev{There are general information seeking tools that are related to some of our high-level design goals, like reducing information overload and facilitating search strategy formation.} For example, systems like DiscipLink \cite{zhengDiscipLinkUnfoldingInterdisciplinary2024a} and Selenite \cite{liu2024SeleniteScaffoldingOnline} consolidate and organize raw information, while CoNotate \cite{palani2021CoNotateSuggestingQueries} and InterWeave \cite{palani2022InterWeavePresentingSearcha} suggest relevant queries given user contexts. \rev{However, our contribution does not lie in general-purpose consolidation or suggestion mechanisms, but in manifesting the design concept of surfacing language scent through \sys{} to better assist multilingual users.}
+{There are general information seeking tools that are related to some of our high-level design goals, like reducing information overload and facilitating search strategy formation.} For example, systems like DiscipLink \cite{zhengDiscipLinkUnfoldingInterdisciplinary2024a} and Selenite \cite{liu2024SeleniteScaffoldingOnline} consolidate and organize raw information, while CoNotate \cite{palani2021CoNotateSuggestingQueries} and InterWeave \cite{palani2022InterWeavePresentingSearcha} suggest relevant queries given user contexts. {However, our contribution does not lie in general-purpose consolidation or suggestion mechanisms, but in manifesting the design concept of surfacing language scent through \sys{} to better assist multilingual users.}